Reflections on a Ceremonial Bundle and on the Nature of Our Language

 |Reseeding manoomin (wild rice) in a wiigwaasi-nooshkaachinaagan (winnowing tray made of birch bark) in Minnesota.
 In many communities across Anishinaabe Aki manoomin is regarded to be bimaadad (pimaadin); however, sometimes Anihšināpēk (Anishinaabeg) of western Ontario, Manitoba, Saskatchewan, and Alberta tend to regard the wild rice to be pimaatis (bimaadizi).
 The birch bark trail itself is typically an item of the bimaadad/pimaatin category.|

-Relatives belonging to the bimaadizi/pimaadis ("he/she lives") class:
+Relatives belonging to the bimaadizi/pimaadis ("she/he lives") class:

-- A star – anang (in some dialects or in a different context stars may belong to the bimaadad/pimaadan category)
+- A star – anangoog (in some dialects or in a different context stars may belong to the bimaadad/pimaadan category)

 - A tree –mitigoog